 Overall: The overall project purpose is to construct a commercial development (industrial warehouse) within a 0.5-mile of direct access to Interstate-95 in Duval County, Florida.

-EXISTING CONDITIONS: The project site encompasses land-use categories/vegetative communities categorized by the Florida Land Use, Cover, and Forms Classification System (FLUCFCS).
+EXISTING CONDITIONS: The project site (192.32 acres) is within 3 parcels (totaling 852.87 acres) and encompasses land-use categories/vegetative communities categorized by the Florida Land Use, Cover, and Forms Classification System (FLUCFCS).

 i.
 Streams and Waterways (FLUCFCS code 510) (0.72 acres) – This land use type is located in several areas of the project area, and all appear to be manmade drainage ditches.
 Little to no vegetation is present within these systems.